 Constantly soggy and waterlogged yards are an all-too-common nuisance for Sydney homes.
 Excess moisture can lead to myriad issues like flooding, erosion, mould growth, and unhealthy grass.
-Proper drainage is essential for a lush landscape, but many Sydney properties were originally constructed without adequate slope or water runoff systems.
+Proper drainage is essential for a lush landscape, but many Sydney properties were initially constructed without adequate slope or water runoff systems.

 Smart landscaping techniques can create the perfect dry oasis in your backyard.
 You can control excess water by identifying and addressing drainage problems, grading for improved runoff, building gravel gardens, harvesting rainwater, and using moisture-wicking plants.
 With some strategic earthworks and design, you can redirect the flow away from your house and maximise dry spaces for entertaining.